Discover the Best Restaurants in Covent Garden

 Frog by Adam Handling

 The flagship site in his collection, Frog by Adam Handling offers the same flair when it comes to the cookery in a little more sophisticated setting.
-There’s a real eye for detail in every aspect from the drinks coasters to the very cool cutlery, and the food is incred too, with dishes complexly put together but in an effortless way…think hake, tomato and crab sat in a warm pea jus and chicken, broccoli and miso.
-YUM.
+There’s a real eye for detail in every aspect from the drinks coasters to the very cool cutlery, and the food is incred too, with dishes complexly put together but in an effortless way…think bread and chicken butter, quail with green herbs and garlic, and tender wagyu beef with morel mushroom and black truffle from Wiltshire.

 34-35 Southampton St, London, WC2E 7HG